massoncheg/forgejo-docs/docs/admin/search-engines-indexation.md

 ## Search engines indexation of your Forgejo installation

-By default your Forgejo installation will be indexed by search engines.
+By default, your Forgejo installation will be indexed by search engines.
 If you don't want your repository to be visible for search engines read further.

 ### Block search engines indexation using robots.txt